High Efficiency Boilers

-This CASE Report will include two submeasures: high efficiency boiler systems and high efficiency service water heating equipment systems.
-Specifically, these submeasures will update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
+This CASE Report will include three submeasures: high efficiency boiler systems, high efficiency service water heating equipment systems and oxygen trim control.
+This will update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC of ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
 To harmonize with the ASHRAE proposal, this CASE Report will proposal increases to the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/hr) to a weighted-thermal efficiency of 90 percent (90%Et).
 Multiple boilers are able to meet the requirement if the space-heating input all of equipment used has an input capacity-weighted average Et of at least 90 percent.

 This CASE measure will harmonize with the design requirements for the hot water distribution systems for large boiler systems in Addendum BC as shown below.

 - Establish flow rate requirements for supply hot water that recirculates directly into the return system to ensure flow rates are slow enough that condensing occurs.
 The tentative requirements are that flow rates be no greater than a) 20 percent of the boiler system hot water flow rate at design conditions AND b) 5 percent above the sum of the minimum flow rates of operating boilers.